-According to the National Alliance on Mental Illness, about 1.6 percent of U.S. adults are diagnosed with borderline personality disorder, but it could be as high as 5.9 percent.
-Nearly 75 percent of those diagnosed with borderline personality disorder are women and often require hospitalization because of the severity of their symptoms.
-Individuals diagnosed with borderline personality disorder have an elevated incidence of harming themselves through self-mutilation (i.e. cutting, burning) and suicidal gestures.
-However, the suicidal gestures are not always carried out to kill themselves, rather to cause self-injury.
+According to the National Alliance on Mental Illness, about 1.6 percent of U.S. adults are diagnosed with Borderline Personality Disorder, but it could be as high as 5.9 percent.
+Nearly 75 percent of those diagnosed with Borderline Personality Disorder are women and often require hospitalization because of the severity of their symptoms.

-Individuals who are diagnosed with borderline personality disorder have symptoms that can be identified with the mnemonic PRAISE:
+Individuals diagnosed with Borderline Personality Disorder have symptoms identified with the mnemonic PRAISE:

 Abandonment fears, angry outbursts, affective instability

 Identity disturbance, impulsive behavior